The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 The next week they complete a similar deal.
 But because they’ve already paid the desk fee, the brokerage only takes $1,000 and they get $8,000.

 The following month, they only work one deal and it falls through at the last moment.
-The agent has to pay the transaction fee and the desk fee but doesn’t earn anything themselves, leaving them $1,300 out of pocket.
+The agent still has to pay the transaction fee and the desk fee, even though they haven’t earned any commission, leaving them $1,300 out of pocket.

 How flat fees motivate agents